-Our service area includes:

-- these counties in Oregon: Benton, Clackamas, Douglas, Jackson, Josephine, Lane, Linn, Marion, Multnomah, Polk, Washington, and Yamhill - these counties in Washington: Clark
+Our service area includes these counties in Oregon: Benton, Clackamas, Columbia, Coos, Crook, Deschutes, Douglas, Jackson, Jefferson, Josephine, Lane, Linn, Marion, Multnomah, Polk, Washington, and Yamhill.

 If you plan to move out of the service area, you cannot remain a member of this plan.
 Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.